joel16/PickrVITA/README.md

 * Sean M. Tracey, for the original game.
 * Madebyoliver, for the heart icon.
 * BernardoGiordano, for the 3DS port.
-* Arkanite, for the touch input code.
+* Arkanite, for the touch input code and libVitaAudio.